 Claire Valva

-Beginning in September 2025, I will be a postdoc at Caltech in the department of Computing + Mathematical Sciences working with Andrew Stuart.
+I am postdoc at Caltech in the department of Computing + Mathematical Sciences working with Andrew Stuart.
 I received my PhD in May 2025 from the Center for Atmosphere and Ocean Science at the Courant Institute of Mathematical Sciences where I was advised by Dimitris Giannakis and Ed Gerber.

 I am interested in the development and characterization of data-driven methods — particularly those using the formalism of dynamical systems — and applications of these methods to make disciplinary contributions to (geophysical) fluid dynamics and atmosphere-ocean science.
 During my PhD, I developed data-driven methods for consistent spectral approximations of Koopman operators and used these methods to study oscillations in the climate system.